Hilton, Cambridgeshire: Government

-As a civil parish, Hilton has a parish council.
+As a civil parish Hilton has a parish council.
 The parish council is elected by the residents of the parish who have registered on the electoral roll; the parish council is the lowest tier of government in England.
-A parish council is responsible for providing and maintaining a variety of local services including allotments and a cemetery, as well as grass cutting and tree planting within public open spaces such as a village green or playing fields.
-The parish council reviews all planning applications that might affect the parish and makes recommendations to Huntingdonshire District Council, which is the local planning authority for the parish.
+A parish council is responsible for providing and maintaining a variety of local services including allotments and a cemetery, as well as grass cutting and tree planting in public open spaces such as a village green or playing fields.
+The parish council reviews all planning applications that might affect the parish and makes recommendations to Huntingdonshire District Council, which is the local planning authority, for the parish.
 The parish council also represents the views of the parish on issues such as local transport, policing and the environment.
 The parish council raises its own tax to pay for these services, known as the parish precept, which is collected as part of the Council Tax.

 Hilton was in the historic and administrative county of Huntingdonshire until 1965.
-From 1965, the village was part of the new administrative county of Huntingdon and Peterborough.
+From 1965 the village was part of the new administrative county of Huntingdon and Peterborough.
 Then in 1974, following the Local Government Act 1972, Hilton became a part of the county of Cambridgeshire.

 The second tier of local government is Huntingdonshire District Council, which is a non-metropolitan district of Cambridgeshire and has its headquarters in Huntingdon.
 Huntingdonshire District Council has 52 councillors representing 29 district wards.
 Huntingdonshire District Council collects the council tax, and provides services such as building regulations, local planning, environmental health, leisure and tourism.
 Hilton is a part of the district ward of The Hemingfords and is represented on the district council by two councillors.
 District councillors serve for four year terms following elections to Huntingdonshire District Council.

 For Hilton, the highest tier of local government is Cambridgeshire County Council which has administrative buildings in Cambridge.
 The county council provides county-wide services such as major road infrastructure, fire and rescue, education, social services, libraries and heritage services.
 Cambridgeshire County Council consists of 69 councillors representing 60 electoral divisions.
 Hilton is part of the electoral division of The Hemingfords and Fen Stanton and is represented on the county council by one councillor.

 For parliamentary elections, Hilton is in the constituency of Huntingdon, and elects one Member of Parliament (MP) by the first past the post system of election.
-Hilton is represented in the House of Commons by Jonathan Djanogly (Conservative).
-Djanogly has represented the constituency since 2001.
-The previous member of parliament was John Major (Conservative) who represented the constituency between 1983 and 2001.
+Hilton is represented in the House of Commons by Ben Obese-Jecty (Conservative), he has represented the constituency since 2024.
+The previous members of parliament were John Major (Conservative) who represented the constituency between 1983 and 2001 and Jonathan Djanogly 2001 to 2024.

 Demography

 Population

 In the period 1801 to 1901 the population of Hilton was recorded every ten years by the UK census.
 During this time the population was in the range of 223 (recorded in 1801) to 387 (recorded in 1861).

-From 1901, a census has been taken every ten years, with the exception of 1941 (due to the Second World War).
+From 1901 a census has been taken every ten years, with the exception of 1941 (owing to the Second World War).